qwertpi/tabula-analytics/README.md

 For a (non-legally binding) summary of the license see https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)

 ## Installation
-1. Install dependencies (TO DO: Details)
+1. `python3 -m pip install -r requirements.txt`
 2. `cp example_config.yaml config.yaml`
+3. `mkdir data`

 ## Usage
-* To load your data from Tabula: Log-in in your browser and copy your cookie into config.yaml, then run `python3 fetch_data.py`
+* To (re)load your data from Tabula: Log-in in your browser and copy your cookie into config.yaml, then run `python3 fetch_data.py`
-* To run the application: Run `gunicorn app:app` and navigate to http://localhost:8000 in your web browser
+* To run the application: Run `python3 -m gunicorn app:app` and navigate to http://localhost:8000 in your web browser
 * To delete your local copy of your data (after all it may well contain information you deem sensitive): `bash purge_data.sh`